thetic/vim-cmake-syntax/README.md

 ## Indentation

-There is also an indent file which does some intelligent alignment.
+There is also an indent file which can do some intelligent alignment.

+### Control-statements

 For control-keywords (`if`, `while`, `foreach`, `macro`, etc) it automatically adds a `shiftwidth()` (and substracts it for a `end`-keyword).

+### Command arguments

-For commands (so everything which has arguments between parenthesis `(...)`) is tries to do the following.
+For commands (so everything which has arguments between parenthesis `(...)`) is tries to do the following:

 Either it aligns all arguments on a new line in the same column as the opening parenthesis if the first argument is on the same line as the command: